-For context, the common starter lens with a beginner DSLR is a 18-55 mm f/3.5-5.6 (a narrower lens with a much smaller aperture).
-If interested, you can buy a wide angle lens with a lower f-value for a beginner DSLR.
+For context, the common starter lens with a beginner DSLR is an 18-55 mm f/3.5-5.6 (a narrower lens with a much smaller aperture).
+If interested, you can buy a wide-angle lens with a lower f-value for a beginner DSLR.

 Another piece of advice Timo has for beginners: “I recommend taking lots of photos with different settings in order to understand better how the settings affect the picture.
 Also that way you can find the settings that suit your taste the best.”

 How to edit Northern Lights photos

 “For me, editing usually takes more time than the actual hunt, but it isn’t necessarily so.
 I shoot time-lapse sequences and can have thousands of frames from one night, so that just takes time.
 I mainly use Lightroom, but occasionally also Photoshop if I for example want to combine two exposures (longer for the foreground scenery, shorter for the sky).”

 “You can get very good results with very little editing, basically just checking the white balance that colours look natural and adjusting the basic settings.
 Often it’s best not to edit too heavily.
 As a beginners’ tip I can say that now that I look at my photos from 3-4 years back, I must admit they hurt my eyes!
 Colours are too saturated, there’s too much clarity and I’ve used de-haze too heavily….”

 “Anyways, your eye doesn’t see things as well as the camera sensor with long exposure, so the photos will have more details and colours than what you saw.
 I try to make the edited frames look as natural as possible and usually I slightly desaturate the photos instead of adding saturation.”